crunker99/NMHSS_Analysis/README.md

 <img src="/images/topten1.jpeg">

-Some states with a lot of facilities, like California and Florida, come in the bottom ten for number of facilities per capita:
+A few states with many facilities, such as California and Florida, are in the bottom 10 in terms of facilities per capita:

 <img src="/images/bottomten1.jpeg">